flotools/flotools/README.md

 - i: 5
 - o: 6
 - 7, 8, 9, and the period key on the qwerty keyboard are mapped to numpad 7, 8, 9 and period.
-- semicolon: *
+- Semicolon: *
 - apostrophe: /
-- dash: minus
+- Left bracket: minus
-- equals: +
+- Right Bracket: +
 - comma: equals

-##Flo Tools Plugin:
+## Flo Tools Plugin:
 These Flo Tools commands are used inside of Pro Tools plugins.

 Where 2 actions are listed, double tapping the key will perform the second action.

-- speak/select preset: Option+P
+- Speak/select preset: Option+P
-- move to previous preset: left bracket
+- Move to previous preset: left bracket
-- move to next preset: right bracket
+- Move to next preset: right bracket
-- speak/toggle bypass: Option+B
+- Speak/toggle bypass: Option+B
 - Plugin Monitor:
  - This  feature of Flo Tools is for  control surface users with Pro Tools.
 When controlling a plugin's parameters using a control surface, the plugin monitor will speak the value of the parameter as it changes in real time.
  - Activate Plugin Monitor:	Option+/